What occurs during laparoscopic gastric bypass?

 Gastric bypass surgery requires a stay in the hospital.
 It is performed while you are asleep under general anesthesia which means you will not experience any pain during the surgery.
 The operation usually lasts one to three hours and has a typical hospital stay of two to three days.
 This statistic depends on a number of factors including whether or not an individual has had a previous abdominal operation, the persons gender and the BMI.

 Laparoscopic Gastric Bypass is a different operation than the Lap-Band and the laparoscopic gastric sleeve.
 Although the incisions are similar, there are many physiological differences between the three operations.
 Those who undergo laparoscopic gastric bypass start losing weight quickly after the surgery.
 Weight loss is marked and lasts about one and a half years.
 After that period of time, the body compensates for the surgery and weight loss stops.
-Those who undergo the laparoscopic gastric band procedure or the laparoscopic gastric sleeve loose weight more slowly, but the weight loss may be sustained for a longer period of time.

 Life After Surgery